tyre/llamaindex-pinecone/README.md

 As we've seen, the response is an object with a key `matches` and an array of scored vectors.
 Each object contains:

-- id: id of the vector
+- `id`: id of the vector
-- score: the similarity to the query vector
+- `score`: the similarity to the query vector
-- values: the vector, if `includeValues` was `true`
+- `values`: the vector, if `includeValues` was `true`
-- sparseValues: the sparse values of the vector
+- `sparseValues`: the sparse values of the vector
-- metadata: the metadata of the vector, if `includeMetadata` was `true`
+- `metadata`: the metadata of the vector, if `includeMetadata` was `true`

 ### Fetching vectors

 Simple stuff.

 Note: this fetches vectors, not vectors for a node.
-For nodes <= the dimension of the index, that's the same as the `node.nodeId`.
+For nodes with an embedding <= the dimension of the index, that's the same as the `node.nodeId`.

 ```typescript
 vectorStore.client.fetch(["peter-piper"], "Namespace (Optional: defaults to default namespace)")